Savannah-Sunshine/startup-CS260/notes.md

 ## Topic 4: HTML structure elements

-The header contains a paragraph with a span, and a navigation containing multiple divisions of sub-content.
+The header contains a paragraph with a span, and a navigation containing multiple fdivisions of sub-content.

 The main contains multiple sections that contain either an unordered list (ul) or a table.
 Main also contains an aside for content that does not fit the content flow of the sections.